azuresysadmin/azuresysadmin/README.md

 ![alt text](https://media.tenor.com/2SdLMOWO_TkAAAAC/all-your-base-all-your-base-are-belong-to-us.gif)
 ## Welcome to _the_ azuresysadmin.

-- I’m currently working as a Cloud Engineer with a focus on Microsoft Azure. <br>I have worked in IT for about 10 years, in a wide variety of roles.
-Mostly as a contractor.
+- I’m currently working as a Cloud Architect with a focus on Microsoft Azure. <br>I have worked in IT for well over a decade, in a wide variety of roles.

 - Reach me at: [Contact](https://rosendals.cloud/contact/)